Belt and Road Initiative: Support

 In 2017, Yanis Varoufakis, the former Greek Minister of Finance, wrote in Project Syndicate that his experience with the Belt and Road Initiative has been highly encouraging.
 He remarked that the Chinese authorities managed to combine their sense of self-interest with a patient investment attitude and a genuine commitment to negotiate over and over again, in order to achieve a mutually advantageous agreement.

 In April 2019 and during the second Arab Forum for Environment and Development, China engaged in an array of partnerships called "Build the Belt and Road, Share Development and Prosperity" with 18 Arab countries.
 The general stand of African countries sees BRI as a tremendous opportunity for independence from foreign aid and influence.

 Greece, Croatia, and 14 other Eastern European countries are already dealing with China within the framework of the BRI.
 In March 2019, Italy was the first member of the Group of Seven nations to join the BRI.
 The new partners signed a Memorandum of Understanding worth €2.5 billion across an array of sectors such as transport, logistics, and port infrastructure.

-Despite initially criticising BRI, the former Malaysian Prime Minister Mahathir Mohamad pledged support for the BRI project in 2019.
+Despite initially criticizing BRI, the former Malaysian Prime Minister Mahathir Mohamad pledged support for the BRI project in 2019.
 He stated that he was fully in support of the Belt and Road Initiative and that his country would benefit from BRI.
-“Yes, the Belt and Road idea is great.
+"Yes, the Belt and Road idea is great.
 It can bring the land-locked countries of Central Asia closer to the sea.
-They can grow in wealth and their poverty reduced,” Mahathir said.
+They can grow in wealth and their poverty reduced," Mahathir said.

-Russian political scientist Sergey Karaganov, who is considered close to Russian President Vladimir Putin, has advocated for a united Sino-Russian strategy to unify a Eurasian bloc.
-He argues that the Eurasian Economic Union (EEU) and China's Belt and Road Initiative will work together to promote economic integration throughout the region.
+Russian political scientist Sergey Karaganov argues that the Eurasian Economic Union (EEU) and China's Belt and Road Initiative will work together to promote economic integration throughout the region.